 BISMILA-HIR RAHMA-NIR RAHIM

-Greetings dear friend of Allah, I am certain that the reader has encountered the words of the Honored Qur’an below.
+Greetings, a dear friend of Allah; I am certain that the reader has encountered the words of the Honored Qur’an below.
 Who are these people?
-That they must be very special there can be no doubt, but let’s look close to see who they are!
+There can be no doubt that they must be exceptional, but let’s look close to see who they are!

 “Of the good that they do, nothing will be rejected of them; for Allah knoweth well those that do right.”